DanHadar/similarweb/README.md

 ## Scalling up
 Currently, the application stores the data on the application cache memory.
-In order to scale it up, there is one change that sholud be made: store the data in a third party cache application like Redis or in a database like MongoDB and change fillTempDataFromDB & commitDataToDB functions from [SessionsDAL.js](./src/DAL/SessionsDAL.js) file to get & save data to the new third party application
+In order to scale it up, there is one change that sholud be made: store the data in a third party cache application like Redis or in a database like MongoDB and change fillTempDataFromDB & commitDataToDB functions from [SessionsDAL.js](./src/DAL/SessionsDAL.js) file to get & save data from/to the new third party application.

 ## Space & time complexity
 ### Time complexity
 * calculateSessions function (including readCsvRows & fillSessionData functions) - minimum O(nlogn) / maximum O(n^2) / avg O(nlogn)
 * numSessions function - O(1)
-* medianSessionsLength - minimum O(nlogn) / maximum O(n^2) / avg O(nlogn)
+* medianSessionsLength function - minimum O(nlogn) / maximum O(n^2) / avg O(nlogn)
-* numUniqueVisitedSites - O(1)
+* numUniqueVisitedSites function - O(1)

 ### Space complexity
 #### [SessionDAL](./src/DAL/SessionsDAL.js) file